tweag/ormolu/CONTRIBUTING.md

 # Contributing

-Issues (bugs, feature requests or otherwise feedback) may be reported in [the GitHub issue tracker for this project](https://github.com/tweag/ormolu/issues).
+Issues (bugs, feature requests or otherwise feedback) may be reported in [the GitHub issue tracker for this project][issues].
 Pull requests are also welcome.

 When contributing to this repository, please first discuss the change you